-- Saltman Center for Conflict Resolution - Ranked 11th in the Nation by the 2014 U.S. News & World Report - This program provides law students with professional training in the theory and practice of dispute resolution and provides information and educational opportunities to facilitate the resolution of public and private sector disputes imbued with the public interest.
+- Saltman Center for Conflict Resolution - Ranked 9th in the Nation by the 2015 U.S. News & World Report, this program provides law students with professional training in the theory and practice of dispute resolution and provides information and educational opportunities to facilitate the resolution of public and private sector disputes imbued with the public interest.

 - Thomas & Mack Legal Clinic - This innovative, interdisciplinary program gives student attorneys the chance to work under faculty supervision to provide high-quality representation to children, youths, and adults.
 Clinical areas include appellate, family justice, immigration, and juvenile justice.